anyscale/madewithml.github.io/docs/courses/mlops/product.md

 - only recommend tags from our list of approved tags. **[Security]**
 - avoid overwhelming the author with too many predicted tags. **[UI/UX]**

-!!! question "Converting constraints to timelines"
-    How can we best estimate the time it will take to develop our solutions while accounting for all these constraints?
-And for the sake of this course, we'll assume that our solution involves machine learning.
-How can we predict how long an experimental and iterative process can take?
+!!! question "Solutions → Constraints or vice versa?"
+    Is it naive to consider solutions before constraints because they dictate the nuances of our constraints right?

     ??? quote "Show answer"

-        - create a plan outlining the problem proposed solutions and your plan for each part of the design process (each part = units in this MLOps course, ie. testing, monitoring, etc.)
-        - educate and set expectations with leadership because ML solutions involve a lot of trial and error.
-        - have frequent meetings at the start of a project so that your team can quickly pivot (very important in this non-linear path with data-driven solutions).
-        - architect initial solution to be deterministic and close the loop.
-        - subsequent projects can leverage well tested code and systems, so be sure to account for this.
-        - your judgement improves as you develop solution in this problem space and understand its nuances ([testing](testing.md){:target="_blank"}, [monitoring](monitoring.md){:target="_blank"}, etc.)
+        We believe that freely brainstorming solutions without being biased by constraints can lead to very creative solutions.
+Additionally, in future releases, constraints can often be overcome if the solution motivates it.
+However, for this current release, it's good to scope the solution by accounting for the constraints.
+But because we've documented our ideal solution, we can work towards that in future releases.

 ### Integration

 How does this effort integrate with the current system and what additional work is needed for it?
-Our project team will use this to request for comments from appropriate team members and allocate resources in the releases.
-These integrations may also require separate documentation around specification for involved teams that can include wireframes, user stories, mock-ups, etc.
+Our project team will use this to request comments from appropriate team members and allocate resources for the releases.
+Also, besides just thinking about *our* dependencies and consumers, it's important to think about coexistence and potential conflicts with other system components as well.

+- **dependencies**:
+    - labeled dataset to benchmark current and subsequent approaches.
-- **dependencies**: cluster resources to maintain and scale microservice based on demand.
+    - cluster resources to maintain and scale microservice based on demand.
+- **consumers**:
-- **consumers**: content creation/update UI to consume and display predicted tags. *[MOCK]*
+    - content creation/update UI to consume and display predicted tags. *[MOCK]*

+!!! warning
+    If our dependencies are already established, it's important that we let the respective teams know that we are consumers so that we are included in conversations around future changes that may potentially break our system.

 ### Requirements

-> Describe core requirements, what will be articulated to the public, what user’s engagement would look like (users stories), etc. These details will help shape the functionality that all releases will have and be used as a guide for trade-offs (metrics, costs, etc.)
+> Describe core requirements that will help shape the functionality for this specific release.
+The project teams will use these product requirements to plan the specific [deliverables](#deliverables) to fulfill each requirement.

 <table>
 <thead>